flatland-association/flatland-book/resources/travelwise.md

 - Multimodality: move from trains-only to other modes of transport (busses, airplanes, ships and ferries, ...)
 - Passenger journey: agents can also be people travelling from A to B potentially using multiple modes of transportation
-- Graph representation: move from the grid-world to a graph-world in a two-layered representation of an infrastructure-graph and a passenger-graph
+- Graph representation: move from the grid-world to a graph-world in a two-layered representation of an infrastructure graph and a passenger graph

 ## Introduction